foremanmining/foreman-prospector/README.md

 #### How To Use ###

-If running on Windows, execute the `prospector.bat` script located in the `bin` folder.
+If running on Windows, execute the `prospector.bat` script located in the `bin/` folder.
-If running on Linux, execute the `prospector.sh` script located in the `bin` folder.
+If running on Linux, execute the `prospector.sh` script located in the `bin/` folder.

 Select the type of device to discover, enter the subnet to query and API port, and your miners will be discovered.